siddartham/data-engineering-ecosystem/README.md

 4. `data-quality-framework` - provides a common framework for data quality checks.

+Above 4 foundational libraries - that can used by any company, any team to build their own data engineering ecosystem.

+### Data Store Wide Libraries(i.e org specific libraries)
-Using the above foundational packages, we can build a data engineering ecosystem for a team, to develop ETLs, maintain schemas and perform data quality checks:
+Using foundational libraries, we can build team/org specific data engineering ecosystem, for etl configuration and interface management, host schema for the org, data quality management for the org etc.

+Above 3 functionalities can be achieved by 3 packages.

-1. `my-datastore-orm` - This provides an example of how one can use the orm-framework to define the schema of the data across different data stores and environments.
+1. `my-datastore-orm` - Hosting schema of your data store(using orm-framework base class), across different environments, different data stores(Hive, Delta Lake, Snowflake etc).
-2. `my-etl-wrapper` - a wrapper over `etl-framework` to provide a common interface for all ETLs over your data stores and file systems.
+2. `my-datastore-etl-wrapper` - a wrapper over `etl-framework` to provide a common interface for all ETLs over your data stores and file systems.
-3. `sample-etl` - A sample ETL provides an example of how to use the `my-etl-wrapper` to process data
+3. `my-datastore-data-quality` - This package provides an example of how to use the data-quality-framework to perform data quality checks

+### Example ETL to load objects to Data Store
-4. `my-data-quality` - This package provides an example of how to use the data-quality-framework to perform data quality checks
+1. `sample-etl` - A sample ETL provides an example of how to use the `my-etl-wrapper` to process data

 ### Attribute Naming Standards
 `attribute-name-validator` - This package provides a tool for attribute name validation against the naming standards.

+## Current Status

+#### Foundational Libraries
+- [x] `file-system-client`
+- [x] `orm-framework`
+- [ ] `etl-framework`
+- [ ] `data-quality-framework`

+#### Data Store Wide Libraries
+- [ ] `my-datastore-orm`
+- [ ] `my-datastore-etl-wrapper`
+- [ ] `my-datastore-data-quality`

+#### Example ETL to load objects to Data Store
+- [ ] `sample-etl`

+#### Attribute Naming Standards
+- [x] `attribute-name-validator`